Stack updates¶

 Use this for stacks imported from a Git repository.

-Open Stacks, select the stack, and go to Edit.
-Git-backed stacks show an Edit stack form with the current
+Open Stacks, select the stack, and go to Operations.
+Git-backed stacks show an Update from Git card with the

-Wodby imports the stack definition from the selected Git ref, finds the same stack by name, and creates or updates the
+Wodby imports the stack definition from the selected Git ref, finds the same stack by name, and creates a new stack

 Use this workflow when the stack manifest itself changed in Git, for example when services were added or removed, stack-level defaults changed, or stack service configuration changed.